 Head over to the area of the start-finish line where you will find the Commissaire and Trafficca Traffic Management and the other volunteers for the day.
 First thing is to grab a reflective vest (safety first!!!).
 You will be required to help load the traffic cones, signs and barriers into the Trafficca ute and then assist them with putting all the cones and signs out on the course.
 2 or 3 people will help Trafficca, the others will help the Commissaire set up the start-finsh and registration areas.

 When putting out the cones and signs, there are painted dots on the road to show you where to put things and the guys from Trafficca will give you plenty of direction.
 Always remember that there are other cars on the road until the course is set up, so you need to keep an eye out for them.
 If there are any obstacles (tree branches, leaves, dirt, glass, etc) there are brooms in the storage area for these to be swept off the course.
 Or to use to get rid of any water that is sitting on the course.

 Once the set-up is complete, it is normally close to the time for racing to commence.
 While racing is underway, there are a number of activities that the Race Commissaire may ask you to help out with and these include:

-- assisting Trafficca or the Lions Club marshals on a corner of the course
+- assisting Trafficca or as a marshal on a corner of the course

 - assisting cars existing Fowles Auctions (new lessee expected for these premises)

 - filling out accident reports if there is a crash